DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-10-07-filterable-find-concept.md

 ---
 title: Filterable Find postgraduate training courses (Find) concept
-description: We created a prototype to test a more filterable version of Find
+description: We built a prototype that removed the need for the question pages and focused the user on a complete list of courses, which they can search and filter.
 date: 2022-10-07
 related:
   items: